Beads have been around for centuries, our ancestors used seeds, bones and shells strung together to wear around their necks.

 Today long necklaces can be wrapped around your neck once or twice to create a layered effect.
 Several different colours can be worn.
 Try a long black bead necklace with a faux pearl bead necklace.
 It looks great with a plain t-shirt and an overshirt worn as a jacket.

 Long necklaces can also double as bracelets.
-Wrap one several times around your wrist for that fashionable layered look.
+Wrap one several time around your wrist for that fashionable layered look.

 The clasp need not be at the back of the neck.
-Today such a necklace can be worn with the clasp round the front in any position.
+Today such a necklace can be worn with the clasp around the front in any position.